-To answer the first research question, we extracted all the pull requests created by the user in the project.
-We then exclude the pull request that were created before or during the GSoC program.
-This allows us to examine the contributions of the user to the project before the start of the program and after the GSoC program.
-It should be noted that we were able to access only the pull request created by the user in the project(s) they worked on during the GSoC program and not other projects.
+To answer the first research question, we extracted all the pull requests created by a user in a project.
+We then separated the pull requests that were created by that user before or during the GSoC program.
+This allows us to examine the contributions of the user to the project after the GSoC program.
+It should be noted that we were able to access only the pull requests created by the user in the project(s) they worked on during the GSoC program and not other projects.
 We were unable to track if the user contributed to other open-source projects outside of the project they worked on during the GSoC program.

-To answer the second research questions, we applied topic modelling techniques to the title and body of the pull request.
-The titles conveys the purpose and scope of the changes while the body contains the descriptions of the pull requests.
+To answer the second research question, we applied topic modeling techniques to the title and body of the pull request.
+The titles convey the purpose and scope of the changes while the body contains the descriptions of the pull requests.
 The body of a pull request is crucial for providing context and explaining the changes made in the code, allowing reviewers to understand the scope and rationale behind the work.
 A well-crafted pull request body typically includes a clear explanation of what the pull request does, the reason for the change, and any special instructions for testing or deployment.
-Therefore, a detailed analysis of the Pull request title and body (or description) allows us to understand the major tasks or topics the interns work on.
+Therefore, a detailed analysis of pull request titles and bodies (or descriptions) allows us to understand the major tasks or topics the interns worked on.

-To answer the third research question, we applied topic modelling to the review comments.
-The review comments in the dataset contains valuable feedback provided on the various pull requests.
+To answer the third research question, we applied topic modeling to the review comments.
+The review comments in the dataset contains valuable feedback provided to the interns.
 These comments are essential for improving the code quality, ensuring adherence to best practices, and enhancing clarity and maintainability.
 A well-constructed review comment provides constructive criticism, suggests improvements, and sometimes includes code snippets to guide developers.
 An analysis of these comments can identify key areas where interns frequently encounter challenges and need guidance.
 This methodology ensures a structured analysis of interns’ contributions, tasks, and feedback, thereby offering valuable insights for improving software engineering education and supporting open-source community engagement.